forty2/bravia-simple-ip-control/README.md

 #### sendIrCode

 Send an IR code to the TV.
-See the protocol document for a full list of available IR code names.
+See [KEYS](KEYS.md) for a full list of available IR code names.

 #### isOn.get()
 #### isOn.set(value)